Breg pri Polzeli

-Breg pri Polzeli (/sl/) is a settlement in the Municipality of Polzela in Slovenia.
+Breg pri Polzeli (/sl/; Wreg) is a settlement in the Municipality of Polzela in Slovenia.
 It lies on the left bank of the Savinja River southeast of Polzela.
 The area is part of the traditional region of Styria.
 The municipality is now included in the Savinja Statistical Region.

 Name

 The name of the settlement was changed from Breg to Breg pri Polzeli in 1953.

 Cultural heritage

 A small roadside chapel in the settlement dates to 1925.